Wang Huangsheng: Installation

 Talk About Shadows is a multi-screen video installation Talk About Shadows was completed in Palace of Prince Zhong in the museum of Suzhou in 2015.
 The work was created for the specified historical space of the Palace of Prince Zhong.
 The artist did not make a direct comment on the history of Li Xiucheng as Prince Zhong but turned the pages of fictitious text of the self-description of Li Xiucheng in the video of Talk About Shadows.
 The images of the multiple videos appeared across the wall ceilings in the space filled with old furniture, just like the history shadows overlapped with virtual souls, telling the heroic, complex and forgotten story.
-The artist was doing his best to trace the shadow of history.
 The conflict of human nature, the contradictions between ideals and survival desires, and the transformation between history and present living conditions all have been concentrated in the maze.
 In 2016, the work was selected for The Exhibition of Annual of Contemporary Art of China (2015).
 The work was then remade and displayed in Beijing Minsheng Art Museum.
 In the space, the artist applied tons of glass and mirror fragments to create an expression about the unique features of the history, such as blurred, broken, positive and negative, fiction and fact.

 As is elaborated on by Wu Hong, an expert on art history and curator, "Boundaries are everywhere, both visible and invisible, between here and there, now and then, reality and aspirations, safety and adventure."
 In Wang Huangsheng's art, lines have been gradually transformed from a primary language for the two-dimensional world into part of the methodology in installation with 'spatial intensity', redefined space, and extended to be a metaphor of the historical memory and reality in universal experience.
 The border between the visual world and the perceptual world is thus blurred to give new room to artistic expression.